NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 ### Let’s dig further
 You might wonder why we call it NTK (Neural Tangent Kernel).
 In fact, it is the academic background of @bloc97 that makes him use this term to name it.

-In "[Fourier Features Let Networks Learn High-Frequency Functions in Low-Dimensional Domains](https://arxiv.org/abs/2006.10739)", authors use NTK methods to demonstrate that neural networks cannot learn high-frequency signals efficiently.
+In [Fourier Features Let Networks Learn High-Frequency Functions in Low-Dimensional Domains](https://arxiv.org/abs/2006.10739), authors use NTK methods to demonstrate that neural networks cannot learn high-frequency signals efficiently.
 Instead, their solution is to transform it into Fourier features, which share the same idea with the Sinusoidal position encoding we mention in **eq1**.

 Thus, based on the findings from this NTK paper, @bloc97 proposed the NTK-aware Scaled RoPE.
 I ask him about how he derived it.
 Surprisingly, his derivation is quite straightforward.
 The main idea is to combine extrapolation with interpolation — **extrapolation in high-frequency and  interpolation in low-frequency**.

 According to **eq2**, the lowest frequency in each element of the position features is
 $$\dfrac{n}{\beta^{d/2-1}}$$
-Here, we introduce a factor $$\lambda$$ in base, now we have:
+Here we introduce a factor $$\lambda$$ in base, now we have:
 $$\dfrac{n}{(\beta\lambda)^{d/2-1}}$$

 We expect that scaling the rotation base $$\beta$$ can work as interpolation, therefore